tpm2-software/tpm2-tools/man/tss2_getdescription.1.md

   * **-p**, **\--path**:

-    The path of the object for which the appData will be loaded.
-MUST NOT be NULL.
+    The path of the object for which the description will be loaded.

   * **-o**, **\--description**:

     Returns the stored description.
-MUST NOT be NULL.

 [common tss2 options](common/tss2-options.md)

 # EXAMPLE
 ```
 tss2_getdescription --path HS/SRK --description description.file
 ```